20 things you probably didn’t know about Fall Out Boy’s Pete Wentz

 Joe Trohman isn’t the only important Joe in Pete’s life.
 Without Joe Biden, there would be no Pete, and therefore no Fall Out Boy (yeah, not a world we want to live in either).
 And that’s because Pete’s parents, Roy and Dale, met on Joe Biden’s campaign trail (when Joe represented Delaware in the U.S. Senate).
 Pete’s ’rents were so close to Joe that he even came to their wedding.
 Check out tiny Pete with Joe below while we all let out a little “awh”.

 Weirdly, it wasn’t his connection with Joe Biden that made Pete want to stick his nose into a bunch of political science textbooks, it was his favourite teacher at high school, Mr. Randolf.
 “That’s what he studied, and I was like, ‘I’ll do this, then I could end up a lawyer…’” We all know that didn’t happen, since Pete ended up dropping out of college to focus on Fall Out Boy full time, but he did write a song titled I’m Like A Lawyer With The Way I’m Always Trying To Get You Off (Me & You), which is arguably better than a career in law.

-If you’re wondering why posts on Pete’s Instagram have been a little thin on the ground of late, it’s because he’s keeping all the good stuff for his friends and family on his personal account @plkw (short for Peter Lewis Kingston Wentz).
+If you’re wondering why posts on Pete’s Instagram are sometimes a little thin on the ground, it’s because he’s probably keeping all the good stuff for his friends and family on his personal account @plkw (short for Peter Lewis Kingston Wentz).
 It only has a few followers – including Brendon Urie and his wife Sarah – and he won’t accept you or us (we tried).
 So we can only speculate about what he’s posting on there…